particle-iot/docs/src/content/reference/firmware.md

 Parameters:

-- `tx_buffer`: array of Tx bytes that needs to be filled by the user before starting the spi transfer
+- `tx_buffer`: array of Tx bytes that is filled by the user before starting the SPI transfer
-- `rx_buffer`: array of Rx bytes that would be filled by the slave using the DMA scheme.
+- `rx_buffer`: array of Rx bytes that will be filled by the slave during the SPI transfer
-- `length`: size of data bytes that needs to be transferred
+- `length`: number of data bytes that are to be transferred
-- `myFunction`: user specified function callback that would be called after completion of spi dma transfer.
+- `myFunction`: user specified function callback to be called after completion of the SPI DMA transfer

 {{/if}}